select these products—if you buy from one of our links, we may earn a commission. All prices were accurate at the time of publishing.

 Do you have a bonus fridge or freezer?
 My family was just gifted a standing freezer for our garage, and I have daydreams of it stacked with organized bins of grab-and-go breakfasts, homemade ice cream, and prepared slow cooker meals.

 I’m starting to fill it with casseroles that I can prep on Sunday afternoon and that can be halved — one portion being eaten that evening and the other frozen for future eating.
 After a few short weeks I’ll have a stash of casseroles that can save me on busy weeknights.
 Here are 10 casseroles that I’m starting with — all of them freeze well and can be easily split for eating now and on a busy weeknight.

 Lasagna is one of those dishes that requires a lot of prep work — so it’s always valuable to make a double batch (or more) to stash in the freezer.
-A veggie version makes me feel virtuous, but the classic freezes well too.

 Pro-tip: You can prep this casserole for the freezer with minimal cooking.
 Sauce the mushrooms, but don’t worry about cooking the ravioli (it will get softened in the freezing and reheating process).